 Reports

-Updated for 2020: Overview of biofuels policies and markets across the EU-27 and the UK
+Updated for 2024: Overview of biofuels policies and markets across the EU

-This new report from ePURE tracks progress of the EU and its Member States in meeting the 2020 objectives when it comes to the transport sector.
-Specifically, it compiles the national transpositions of the Renewable Energy and the Fuel Quality Directives and provides a detailed overview of Member States’ fuels and vehicles markets.
+This report tracks progress of the EU and its Member States in achieving energy and climate targets so far and in transposing provisions of the Renewable Energy Directive II when it comes to the transport sector.
+The overview compiles details on relevant elements of the national transpositions of the Directive and provides information on Member States’ fuels and vehicles markets.

 E20 Supply and Demand Study